mackWilson2795/WikiMediator-and-Buffers/CONTRIB-mackWilson2795.md

 WikiServer \
+WikiClient \
 Task 1, 3, 4 tests \
-WikiClient \
-Contributed to several wikiMediator methods \
+wikiMediator methods \
-Contributed to the implementation of writing wikiMediator to Json \
+Implementation of wikiMediator -> Json \
 Contributed planning for thread safety of FSFTbuffer \
 Contributed to FSFT buffer for task 1